andrikpowell/nyan-launcher/compileLinux.md

-# Intructions for compiling dsda-launcher for Linux
+# Intructions for compiling nyan-launcher for Linux

 Tested with Ubuntu LTS 20.04